 Arteluce Palio Table Lamp

-Materials: Lacquered base with intensity control switch.
+Materials: Blakc lacquered base with intensity control switch.
 Polished copper lampshade.
-Opaque crystal glass diffuser, Bakelite socket.
+Opal crystal glass diffuser.
+Chrome rods.
+Bakelite socket.

 Height: 40 cm / 15.75”